Sethispr/pola/skins.md

 ## Launch Skins (Teal)

 > [!NOTE]
-> The only current known user with all guns of Blastoff skin is iceman_dashe.
+> The only current known player with all guns of Blastoff skin is Iceman_dashe.

 | Skin     | Guns                |
 |-------------------|-----------------------------|